-Welcome to The Frederick Ashton Foundation, which exists to perpetuate the legacy and work of the English choreographer Frederick Ashton (1904 - 1988)
+Welcome to The Frederick Ashton Foundation, which exists to enrich the legacy of Frederick Ashton (1904 - 1988) and his ballets

 Frederick Ashton is a towering figure in the development of classical ballet, one of the world's greatest and most distinctive choreographers and a principal architect of 20th century classical ballet.
 Founder Choreographer and later Director of The Royal Ballet, he created over one hundred ballets, principally for The Royal Ballet, including A Month in the Country, The Dream, Enigma Variations, Monotones, Cinderella, Symphonic Variations, Daphnis and Chlöe, La Fille mal gardée, Façade, Les Patineurs, Les Rendezvous, Ondine, Rhapsody, Scènes de ballet, La Valse, Marguerite and Armand, The Two Pigeons, A Wedding Bouquet, Dante Sonata, Illuminations, Jazz Calendar, Sylvia, Birthday Offering, Five Brahms Waltzes in the manner of Isadora Duncan and Valses nobles et sentimentales.
 Ashton's works are in the repertory of many companies throughout the world.

 This website provides an introduction to Frederick Ashton and his ballets and directs the visitor towards further information about his work.
 The Frederick Ashton Foundation works alongside The Royal Ballet (www.roh.org.uk) and the Ashton Ballet Owners.

 Mark Morris, Choreographer and Artistic Director, Mark Morris Dance Group: